Talks programme for 2025

 Recently his work has been focusing on isolated Planetary Mass Objects (PMOs).
 These are objects below the deuterium burning limit of 13MJup.
 PMOs are not massive enough to sustain hydrogen fusion like a star.
 They are inherently faint and will cool over time, becoming fainter throughout their life.
 However, when PMOs are young they are still warm from their formation and are observable in the infrared.
 This provides a valuable window into a very exciting mass range that contains both the extreme lower limits of star formation (brown dwarfs) and rogue planets that have been ejected from their host star system.
 PMOs present a unique opportunity to study both star formation and planet formation at the same time.

-• Club members slot: Cheryl Brice will present a talk entitled 'So the Moon isn't made of cheese?
+• Club members slot: Cheryl Brice presented a talk entitled 'So the Moon is not made of cheese'

 Wednesday 19 March, 7.15 for 7.30pm

-Professor Simon Green, Emeritus Professor of Planetary and Space Science, The Open University, will present:
+Professor Simon Green, Emeritus Professor of Planetary and Space Science, The Open University, presented:

 'The Hera mission – validation of the DART asteroid kinetic impactor test'